-The 680 (Type CG line) and 800 (Type CG line) frames use fixed labyrinth oil seals.
+The 580 frame uses fixed labyrinth oil seals to close off the bearing cavity.
 The oil seals should be centered radially on the shaft and set so that the radial clearance is uniform on all sides.

-The 500, 580, 680 (Types 1R.6), 800 (Types 1R.6), SH560 (types 1R.3/1S.3), SH630, SH710, and SH800 frames use self-centering oil seals that can accommodate small radial movements in the shaft.
+The 500, 880, SH400, SH450 and SH560 frames use floating-type oil seals that can accommodate small radial movements in the shaft.
 These floating labyrinth seals should be free to move radially in the bearing housing.
-A jammed seal could lead to bearing overheating and poor vibration due to excessive seal rubbing during operation.
+A jammed seal could lead to a bearing overheating and poor vibration due to excessive seal rubbing during operation.

-The primary purposes of the oil seal are:
+The primary purposes of the oil seals are: